pfsense/docs/source/general/can-i-sell-pfsense.rst

 distribution pre-loaded on systems to customers, so long as the relationship to pfSense is clearly stated.

-The Apache 2.0 license only applies to the software and **not** the pfSense name and logo, which are trademarks and may not be used without a license.
+The |license| only applies to the software and **not** the pfSense name and logo, which are trademarks and may not be used without a license.
 Reading and understanding the `RCL Terms and Conditions`_ document is required before one considers selling pfSense Software.

 Contributing Back to the Project
 --------------------------------